 As Head of Undergraduate Programmes, Professor Nicholas Reyland helps lead the development and delivery of the College’s Undergraduate Curricula and Programmes.
-Nick also contributes teaching at undergraduate and postgraduate levels, supervises research students, and pursues his own musicological research (see Biography).
+He contributes teaching at undergraduate and postgraduate levels, supervises research students, and pursues his own musicological research.

 - Nicholas Reyland and Witold Lutoslawski, Witold Lutosławski: Composer Portrait, ( Music Sales, 2014).

 - Nicholas Reyland, Zbigniew Preisner’s ‘Three Colors’ Trilogy, (Lanham, MA : Scarecrow Press, 2012).

 - Music Analysis: Special Issue on Film Music Analysis, ed. by Nicholas Reyland, (UK: Wiley, 2018).

 - Lutosławski’s Worlds, ed. by Nicholas Reyland and Lisa Jakelski, (Woodbridge: Boydell & Brewer, 2018).

 - Music, Analysis, and the Body: Experiments, Explorations, and Embodiments (Analysis in Context: Leuven Studies in Musicology), ed. by Nicholas Reyland and Rebecca Thumpston, (Leuven – Paris – Bristol CT: Peeters, 2018).

 - Music and Narrative since 1900, ed. by Nicholas Reyland and Reyland Klein, (Bloomington: Indiana University Press, 2013).